 Scarpa F1 LT

 The Tecnica will go downhill better, be a little warmer, and is more durable.
 The F1 is lighter and goes uphill better.
-Either one is an excellent choice.
 Choose the F1 LT for optimal uphill performance and realize that your ski pairing might be limited.
 The F1 LT is nimble enough to climb rocks and drive a stick shift (not that we'd recommend either) and then ski down, at a metered speed, anything you might encounter out there.

 Best All-Around Backcountry Model